thautwarm/Site-32/src/PL/hrt-use-case.md

 # Some Use Cases for Higher Rank Polymorphisms(No Monad)

-Higher rank polymorphisms are regarded crucial mainly due to its necessity to implement **monadic programming** infrastructure.
+Higher rank polymorphism is regarded crucial mainly due to its necessity to implement **monadic programming** infrastructure.

 Monadic programming fundamentally enhances the programming composability,